 Distance where parents have separated: The distance is measured the same for all applications.
-Only one application can be received.
-The academy not the LA should not have the details of both parents or know of the marital status of the parents.
+Only one application per child can be received.
+The Local Authority should not have details of both parents or know of the marital status of the parents.
 If more than one application is received from parents, applications will be placed on hold until such time that: